 Thinking about other ways to improve your marriage and discussing these with your spouse means that you’re still emotionally invested in your marriage.
 And when you do this you’re taking your attention and energy away from your efforts of personal healing and development.

 Another is, it could mean that you’re still hoping for the better days to come.
 Maybe it will happen or maybe it won’t.
 That better day will happen when your spouse has the initiative to come to you, make you feel secure, communicate with you openly, and make behavioral changes.
 All these, without you pursuing him/her.
 Until that day comes, there is no marriage to work on, there is only YOU to work on.

 6. Confine your conversation on responsibilities regarding the children and the house.

 Limit the content of your conversations to superficial matters only.
 For instance, only discuss about the activities of your children, the maintenance of the house, and other household matters.
 Sharing your internal life such as your thoughts and feelings can make you vulnerable to your partner.

 Also, avoid requesting or responding for any bids of connection.
 Bids of connections mean calling your partner’s attention.
 You do this by sharing how your day was, asking if they have eaten, showing an interesting video, opening up about your stress.
-When you do this, you want to be known, heard, supported.
+When you do this, you want and hope to be known, heard, and supported.
+Thereby, being vulnerable to a likely rejection.

 7. Do not have sex with your spouse